kennethCh/colonDirStructure/README.md

 # colonDirStructure
-colon only the structure not the content from /src to /test.
+Colon only the structure not the content from /src to /test.